 If Hélios is wary of outsiders seeing its secrets, it is because the stakes are extremely high.
 France dominates the global cosmetics industry, controlling nearly one-quarter of market share.
 A major reason for this preeminence is its investment in R&D—according to a 2019 report by the consultancy Asterès, the French cosmetics industry spends two percent of annual turnover on innovation.
 For big groups such as LVMH, this investment rises to three percent.

 When asked what sets Hélios apart from other research centres in Cosmetic Valley, Mauvais-Jarvis responds, ‘Our R&D covers a spectrum of disciplines integrated in a single building, which is exceptional.’
-Botanists, chemists, biologists and other experts all work side by side, specialising in more than 20 scientific fields, including ethnobotany, physical chemistry, powder formulation, delivery systems, sensory analysis, toxicology and cell biology.
+Botanists, chemists, biologists and other experts all work side by side, specializing in more than 20 scientific fields, including ethnobotany, physical chemistry, powder formulation, delivery systems, sensory analysis, toxicology and cell biology.

 One example of this range is Dior’s work in the past few years with a neuroscientist from the University of Tours, testing how changes in the skin affect our perception of a person’s age.
 Their research found that our brain determines the apparent age of another person in less than 100 milliseconds, based on visible signals of health in the skin, such as tone, radiance and texture.
 ‘The impact of these signs on apparent age can be even greater than that of wrinkles,’ Mauvais-Jarvis says.
 Using A.I. and machine learning, Dior then created a database of faces, teaching the computer to evaluate age in the same way the human brain does, and measuring the relationship between visible indicators of health and perceived youthfulness.